nats-io/nats.go/jetstream/README.md

 })

 // consumers can be updated
-// an error will be returned if consumer with given name does not exists
+// an error will be returned if consumer with given name does not exist
 // or an illegal property is to be updated (e.g. AckPolicy) updated, _ := js.UpdateConsumer(ctx, "ORDERS", jetstream.ConsumerConfig{
     AckPolicy: jetstream.AckExplicitPolicy,